Consideration (song): Composition and lyrical interpretation

-Lyrically, "Consideration" is a declaration of independence, as Rihanna is trying to prove "she is the one steering the wheel of her career," outlining "her worth as artist and business asset."
-The song opens with "a Peter Pan metaphor about being held back from maturing," where she sings: "I come fluttering in from Neverland [...]
+Lyrically, "Consideration" is a declaration of independence, outlining "her worth as artist and business asset".
+The song opens with "a Peter Pan metaphor about being held back from maturing", where she sings: "I come fluttering in from Neverland [...]
 Why will you never let me grow?".
-In the chorus, she bluntly sings: "I got to do things my own way, darling," while also expressing dissatisfaction and asking "in a thick patois": "Will you ever let me?
+In the chorus, she bluntly sings: "I got to do things my own way, darling", while also expressing dissatisfaction and asking "in a thick patois": "Will you ever let me?
 Will you ever respect me?
 No!".
-During the second verse, she "asserts that she's through with acting as the world's avatar," asking: "Darling, would you mind giving my reflection a break from the pain it's feeling now?".
-During the second verse Rihanna sings rebelliously, "Let me cover your shit in glitter, I can make it gold."
+During the second verse, she "asserts that she's through with acting as the world's avatar", asking: "Darling, would you mind giving my reflection a break from the pain it's feeling now?".
+During the second verse Rihanna sings rebelliously, "Let me cover your shit in glitter, I can make it gold".

-Nolan Feeney of Time opined that in the song "Rihanna seems determined to explain what took her so long."
-Bianca Gracie of Idolator went further, analyzing that it features "lyrical nods to her 2014 transition from Def Jam to Roc Nation."
-Chris Gerard of PopMatters stated that the lyrics deal with, "an issue that frequently arises when a young artist who is largely controlled by record label executives, managers and producers gets to the point where she can flex her own artistic muscles."
+Nolan Feeney of Time opined that in the song, "Rihanna seems determined to explain what took her so long".
+Chris Gerard of PopMatters stated that the lyrics deal with "an issue that frequently arises when a young artist who is largely controlled by record label executives, managers and producers gets to the point where she can flex her own artistic muscles".
 Sal Cinquemani of Slant Magazine declared: "To say that the album, her first in over three years, has had a contentious road to release is an understatement, with reports of false starts and, eventually, the promotion of three singles ['FourFiveSeconds', 'Bitch Better Have My Money' and 'American Oxygen'] that, though moderately successfully, failed to resonate with fans or critics the way her past hits have.
-And without missing a beat, Rihanna provides a pointed, unapologetic rejoinder to the rhetorical questions posed in the song's lyrics: 'No.'"
+And without missing a beat, Rihanna provides a pointed, unapologetic rejoinder to the rhetorical questions posed in the song's lyrics: 'No.